grammyjs/website/site/docs/plugins/commands.md

 ## Finding the Nearest Command

-Telegram can automatically complete registered commands.
+Telegram autocompletes registered commands while typing.
-However, sometimes users still type these commands manually and may make mistakes.
+However, sometimes users still type these commands completely by hand and may make mistakes.

 To help with this, the commands plugin suggests a command that the user might have intended to use.